WhiteDev08/White-Search/README.md

 - LLM-generated answers grounded in retrieved context
 - Streamlit frontend with upload, query, and status pages

+Failure recovery (retries, dead-letter queues, idempotent replays) is **not implemented** for now — the event-driven layout is set up so these can be extended later.

 ## 📁 Project Structure

 ```